PhysiCell-Tools/python-loader/man/docstring/mcds.plot_contour.md

 ## output:
 ```
-            fig: matplotlib figure, containing the ax axis object,
+            fig: matplotlib figure, depending on ext, either as object or as file.
-                with contour plot and color bar.
+                the figure containing the contour plot and color bar.

 ```

 ## description:
 ```
             function returns a matplotlib contour (or contourf) plot,
-            inclusive color bar, for the substrate specified.
+            inclusive color bar, for the focus specified, either
+            as matplotlib fig object or as jpeg, png, or tiff file.

 ```